fidyk/kohana-captcha/README.md

-#Captcha for Kohana 3.2
+#Captcha for Kohana 3.3

-This is the Captcha library ported from Kohana 3.0.x to 3.2.
+This is the Captcha library ported from Kohana 3.0.x to 3.3.
 Very little has changed API-wise, although there have been a few changes.

+One significant change is that filenames are now Title Case to conform with the PSR-0 standard adopted in Kohana 3.3.

 ##Getting Started